 NetApp knows storage backwards and forwards and on premise and in the cloud.
 The company makes data storage systems used by businesses for archiving and backup.
-It's moving much of its hardware and software to cloud-based storage applications.
 It offers products for hybrid cloud storage, extending customers' IT infrastructure to the cloud environments of Amazon, Google, IBM, and Microsoft.
 NetApp enables customers' use of flash storage, another relatively new market for the company.
 The company's FlexPod product, developed with Cisco Systems, is designed to helped customers manage applications from Oracle, SAP, and Citrix.
 The company mainly sells to the energy, financial services, government, health care, and IT sectors through distributors.
 It makes about a quarter of its revenues from direct sales.

 The US is NetApp's largest market, representing around 55% of its sales.
 Europe, the Middle East, and Africa account for nearly 32%, while the Asia/Pacific generates 13% of sales.

 Sales and Marketing

 NetApp has field sales offices in 45 countries.
 It employs a multichannel distribution strategy, selling products and services to end users and service providers through a direct sales force and through channel partners, including value-added resellers, system integrators, OEMs, and distributors.
 During 2016 (ended April), sales from indirect channels represented 77% of its revenue.
 NetApp's major customers include Arrow Electronics (22% of total sales) and Avnet (19%).

 A large part of NetApp’s strategy to help its customers move their storage to the cloud computing environment.
 And a large part of the company’s cloud strategy is hybrid cloud, which combines premise storage and external cloud storage.
 The company’s research and development spending increased almost 11% from 2014 to 2015.

 Instead of competing with cloud providers like Amazon’s Amazon Web Services, IBM SoftLayer, and Microsoft’s Azure, it wants to make it easier for customers to use those services.
 In 2015, NetApp released products to help customers extend their IT infrastructure including data management and data protection to Azure and AWS.